View All Posts

 Posted on April 25, 2016 at 4:55 PM by Blake Williams

 Save Southlake Water

 Come learn from the best!
-Dr. Dotty Woodson from Texas A&M AgriLife Extension will be coming out to Bob Jones Nature Center on Saturday, April 30th to teach you about lawn care maintenance, the difference between sun and shade plants, sprinkler system basics, and more!
+Dr. Dotty Woodson from Texas A&M AgriLife Extension will be coming out to Bob Jones Nature Center.
+Learn about lawn care maintenance, choosing plants, sprinkler system basics, and more!
 To sign up for this free workshop, click here.
 Remember to stay afterwards for a walking tour of the Nature Center!

 Saturday, April 30th

 9:00 am: Lawn Care Maintenance